rtmigo/bisection_dart/README.md

   // The list must be sorted
   var list = ['A', 'B', 'C', 'E'];

-  // Find the index of an item in a sorted list print(list.bisectLeft('B')); // 1
+  // Find the index of an element in a sorted list print(list.bisectLeft('B')); // 1

-  // find the future index for a non-existent item print(list.bisectLeft('D')); // 3
+  // find the future index for a non-existent element print(list.bisectLeft('D')); // 3

-  // add an item to the list while keeping the list sorted list.insortLeft('D');
+  // add an element to the list while keeping the list sorted list.insortLeft('D');
   print(list); // [A, B, C, D, E]
 }